o-biotech/public-web-docs/docs/tutorials/emotibit-esp32-board.md

 ## Part 2 - Installing Arduino IDE and Necessary Software

-Next, we will need to install all of the required software/libraries on your computer
+Next, we will need to install all of the required software/libraries on your computer.

 ### Installing Arduino IDE
 Download your version of Arudino IDE [here](https://www.arduino.cc/en/software).
-Follow all of the steps in the wizard to complete installation (You can keep all of the default options the same)
+Follow all of the steps in the wizard to complete installation (You can keep all of the default options the same).

 ### Add Sensor Libraries
 Once that is complete, we need to install some libraries.
-Click the following links to download each zip folder
+Click the following links to download each zip folder.

 [Download the ESP32 Azure IoT Arduino Library (ZIP)](https://github.com/ttrichar/ESP32_AzureIoT_Arduino/archive/refs/heads/master.zip)